mkht/pspm/README.md

 ----
 ## Change log
++ **Unreleased**
+  - If an environment variable `GITHUB_TOKEN` is present, pspm uses it as GitHub PAT
+  - Exceptions at installing modules has been changed to non-terminating error
+  - Improved error messages

 + **1.3.0**
   - Fixed issue that failed to download module from GitHub in macOS [#66](https://github.com/mkht/pspm/issues/66)
   - Download from GitHub private repository [#12](https://github.com/mkht/pspm/issues/12)